-- First-degree felony punishment: 5 years to life in prison.
+- First-degree felony punishment: Five years to life in prison.
 Additionally, the person convicted of a first-degree felony in Texas can be fined up to $10,000.

-- Second-degree felony punishment: 2 to 20 years in prison.
+- Second-degree felony punishment: Two to 20 years in prison.
 Additionally, the person convicted of a second-degree felony in Texas can be fined up to $10,000.

-- Third-degree felony punishment: 2 to 10 years in prison.
-Additionally, the person convicted of a second degree felony in Texas can be fined up to $10,000.
+- Third-degree felony punishment: Two to 10 years in prison.
+Additionally, the person convicted of a third-degree felony in Texas can be fined up to $10,000.

 - State jail felony punishment: 180 days to 2 years in state jail.
-Additionally, the person convicted of a second-degree felony in Texas can be fined up to $10,000.
-If a deadly weapon was involved during or after the offense, or the person charged was guilty of a prior felony conviction, the state felony may be bumped up to a third-degree felony.
+Additionally, the person convicted of a state jail felony in Texas can be fined up to $10,000.
+If a deadly weapon was involved during or after the offense, or the person charged was guilty of a prior felony conviction, the state jail felony may be bumped up to a third-degree felony.